 Registration includes:

-- Access to all keynotes and panels
+- Access to all keynotes, panels, and your selected workshops

-- Participating in all hackathons
+- Participating in all hackathons, or mobility talks

 - Access to all lunches and coffee breaks